kmicinski/cis352-f23/syllabus.md

       class.
 However, please think of recorded lectures as "the book."
   - 4 projects
   - 2 midterms, no final
-  - 1 coding exam
   - This will be a project-focused course.
 Approximately 3-5 hours per week outside of class is expected.
 I recommend against taking this course concurrent with other project-heavy courses.

-##### Monday Labs
+##### Monday TA Sessions / Office Hours (TA led)

-Monday labs will be run by TAs, and will be used for programming-related help.
-You are **not** required to attend Monday labs.
-We recommend that you attend Monday labs if you are (a) looking to be more checked in or (b) looking to get help with a tricky aspect of the project.
+This course has no formal lab sessions, but the TA will be holding office hours on Mondays from 9:30 to 12:30.
+You can use this as lab time, working with the TA on projects.
+Be mindful of academic integrity concerns: it is admissible to work throuh the project conceptually with other students during this time, but you should not be sharing code directly.
+You are encouraged, however, to get programming help with the TA.

+The TA may also schedule sessions on Fridays when necessary and time is available.
+The TA is also available for help on Slack.
+Please ping the TA or Kris, either can help--though the TA has more bandwidth and may be able to answer more quickly.

-##### Wednesday debugging hours
+##### Wednesday debugging hours (instructor led)

 The professor will be available on Wednesdays, from 2PM to 3:30 PM.
 Time must be scheduled in either 5, 10, or 15-minute windows.
 If